orvio/LNGateway/program.md

 ![Adafruit SSD1306 library selected](https://orvio.github.io/LNGateway/Images/SSD1306-1.png)

-Click on the Adafruit SSD1306 result to select it and the choose the latest version and click __Install__.
+Click on the Adafruit SSD1306 result to select it and then choose the latest version and click __Install__.

 ![Adafruit SSD1306 library dependencies](https://orvio.github.io/LNGateway/Images/SSD1306-2.png)

 The Adafruit SSD1306 library depends on a couple of other libraries.
 The library manager will ask you if you want to install the dependencies as well.
 Click __Install all__ and wait until the installion is complete.

 ### Installing the Loconet library
 The second required library is the Loconet library.
-Type "locoent" into the search field to locate it.
+Type "loconet" into the search field to locate it.

 ![Loconet library selected](https://orvio.github.io/LNGateway/Images/loconet.png)